jundalisay/superbnetlify/content/en/superphysics/principles/chapter-10.md

 ## The Dark Ages Begin

 But by the 19th century, the Europeans separated Natural Philosophy from Philosophy.
 It mutated into materialist science which accepted only visible and tangible perceptions, effectively removing metaphysics.
+We trace this to Isaac Newton who enshrined lifeless mathematics and then attached his materialist philosophy to it:

+{{< q a="Newton" c="Principia, Rules of Reasoning" >}}
+These mathematical principles are the laws and conditions of certain motions and forces.
+I use them to build a system of the universe.
+To prevent them from being dry and barren, I have illustrated them here with some philosophical scholiums..
+{{< /q >}}

 The problem with this is that the visible part of the universe is very tiny compared to the invisible and causal ones.
 In addition, metaphysics is totally based on invisible waves of feelings.